-A more complex cake that composed of Matcha Chiffon layers and Sakura Mousse to create the perfect match for Tea-Flower art.
-Enjoy this delicious and fragrant cake at your tea party, afternoon brunch, snacks or group meeting.
+A more complex cake composed of Matcha Chiffon layers and Sakura Mousse to create the perfect match for Tea-Flower art.
+Enjoy this delicious and fragrant cake at your tea party, afternoon brunch, snacks, or group meeting.

-This cake though as complex as its recipe might seem, is not difficult to do.
-It’s mainly composed of a Matcha chiffon layered between Sakura Mousse to mix up the flower fragrant and green tea.
+This cake though as complex as its recipe might seem is not difficult to do.
+It’s mainly composed of Matcha chiffon layered between Sakura Mousse to mix up the flower fragrant and green tea.

-The only hard-to-find ingredient here is Sakura Jam, which can be find at Japanese markets or Amazon.
-This jam has a light pink hue with very nice flowery fragrance.
+The only hard-to-find ingredient here is Sakura Jam, which can be found at Japanese markets or Amazon.
+This jam has a light pink hue with a very nice flowery fragrance.
 When mixing with the other ingredients, you could always add some light pink food color if need.

 It is recommended that you would read through the recipe and organize to save on cooling/soaking time.
-For example, I would measure and soak gelatin in 3 separate microwave-able bowls with milk/water.
-Then when the time come, just heat them and mix to the mousse.
+For example, I would measure and soak gelatin in 3 separate microwaveable bowls with milk/water.
+Then when the time comes, just heat them and mix to the mousse.

-Each of the mousse layers also require at least 15-20 minutes in the freezer to chilled and harden their top surface a little bit before adding the next.
-So making sure your fridge have an empty and level space for the mousse ring.
+Each of the mousse layers also requires at least 15-20 minutes in the freezer to chilled and harden their top surface a little bit before adding the next.
+So making sure your fridge has an empty and level space for the mousse ring.
 You might need to cover the top ring/acetate lightly with plastic wrap prevent the “cheese”/flower/tea aroma diffuse across all the fridge drawers though.

 This cake is best served with hot tea, I would green tea for the summer maybe with some roasted rice add-in for the winter.